- Researchers believe that some of the brain changes in Alzheimer’s disease (AD) may be caused by inflammation in the brain.

 When David arrived at the house, he was relieved to find that the damage had been confined to the stove thanks to some quick-acting neighbors.
 David soon realized that Tom was missing.
 After several frantic hours of searching, Tom was found in a local ER with some minor scrapes and bruises.
 David knew he couldn’t bring his dad home with dementia this severe, it just wasn’t safe.
 He started doing some research while Tom was in the hospital.
 David was excited to find that there was research that showed Advil (ibuprofen) might be able to help with Tom’s dementia.
 David will ask the doctor about starting ibuprofen for his dad tomorrow…

+Ibuprofen may be available in the following forms: tablet, chewable tablet, liquid or drops of concentrated liquid.
+It is most commonly consumed in tablet form.
 Advil, or ibuprofen, is available in both prescription and OTC strengths.
-Doses will vary based on the type of pain being treated, the age of the patient being treated, and if the patient being treated has chronic health problems.
-In this article, we will only address adult, OTC dosing.
+Dosage will vary based on the type of pain being treated, the age of the patient being treated, and if he or she has chronic health problems.
+In this article, we will only address adult, OTC dosages.
 Please be sure to contact your pediatrician if you are considering the use of Advil or ibuprofen in treating a child under the age of thirteen (13).
-Drugs.com provides more information about appropriate dosing for ibuprofen at https://www.drugs.com/ibuprofen.html.

 Tom’s new home…